Tofino Whale Watching Guide

 - Well travelled – They live in all of the world’s major oceans, typically spending summers feeding in cooler waters then winter mating/calving in warmer tropical waters.
 The only exception is the Arabian Sea where they live year round.

 - Dedicated moms – Humpback females produce a single calf every 2 to 3 years.
 Calves are born after an 11-month gestation period and measure 4 to 5 metres (13 to 16 feet) long.

 - Smart hunters – Humpbacks are also baleen whales, but what makes them very unique is the ingenious way they trap fish as a group.
-Called ‘bubble netting,’ these whales dive below a school of fish, encircle then spiral upwards while blowing air bubbles to disorient the fish and send them towards the surface in a tight ball.
+Called ‘bubble netting,’ these whales dive below a school of fish, encircle then spiral upwards while blowing air bubbles to disorient the fish and send them toward the surface in a tight ball.
 The whales then quickly swim up from below and take a big gulp.

-- Entertainers – Besides their crowd pleasing breaching and tail slapping, Humpback whales are known for singing, with songs often lasting 10-20 minutes.
+- Entertainers – Besides their crowd-pleasing breaching and tail slapping, Humpback whales are known for singing, with songs often lasting 10-20 minutes.
 While of course, they do not have vocal cords, Humpbacks create their unique sound by forcing air through their enormous nasal cavities.
-Both males and females sing, however in places like Hawaii, it’s the males that are known for singing continuously for 24-hours during mating season, often with other males joining in for the chorus!
+Both males and females sing, however in places like Hawaii, it’s the males that are known for singing continuously for 24 hours during mating season, often with other males joining in for the chorus!

 Whale Watching Savings for Pacific Sands Guests

 Experience these extraordinary mammals up close on a Whale Watching tour with our friends and eco-adventure partners at Jamie’s Whaling Station.
 Now through October, Pacific Sands guests save $10 per person on covered vessel or zodiac tours through the majestic islands and lagoons of Clayoquot Sound.